fabiogaiera/scenes-classifier-tensorflow-lite/README.md

 - Data Preprocessing
 - Model Development And Training

-The model gets an accuracy of over than 0.9 approximately, which is perfectly acceptable for a toy classifier.
-The model is saved for future usage.
+The model gets an accuracy of over than 0.9 approximately, which is perfectly acceptable for an example.
+The model is saved for future usage in two different formats: SavedModel format and TensorFlow Lite format.

-## The `Model Prediction` notebook
+## The `Model Prediction With Tensorflow` notebook

 By running this notebook, I am executing the step

 - Prediction On New Data

+You can see how to load a model build with SavedModel format and use it for predictions.

+## The `Model Prediction With Tensorflow Lite` notebook

+By running this notebook, I am executing the step

+- Prediction On New Data

-You can see how to load a saved model and use it for predictions.
+You can see how to load a model built with TensorFlow Lite format and use it for predictions.

-## The `FastAPI` application
+## The application built with `FastAPI`

 Definitely FastAPI is a great framework for building web applications faster.
 So, I chose it for creating an app that allows you to upload and classify images within those 6 categories I mentioned before.
+The whole application is written in `main.py` file.

 ## Deployment on Heroku

+Here we

 ## Sources: